-U.S. Gasoline Prices Continue to New Record Highs; Diesel Prices Move Up in West
+U.S. Gasoline Prices Increase to New Record High; Diesel Prices Drop for the First Time Since Late January

-For the second week in a row, the U.S. average retail price for regular gasoline moved higher, setting another all-time record of 333.2 cents per gallon.
-The price increased by 4.2 cents, 53.0 cents higher than the price a year ago.
-Prices increased in every region of the country.
-The average price on the East Coast went up by 2.8 cents to 328.4 cents per gallon, 52.9 cents higher than the price last year.
-The price in the Midwest increased by a nickel to 329.9 cents per gallon, up by 55.5 cents from a year earlier.
-The average price in the Gulf Coast region increased 4.7 cents to 325.3 cents per gallon, 57.8 cents above the price a year ago.
-The average price in the Rocky Mountains increased to 326.7 cents per gallon, up 3.5 cents from last week and some 54.8 cents higher than last year.
-Not only did the average price on the West Coast remain the highest of any region in the country, the price increase there was the largest of the five regions, increasing by 5.5 cents to 357.8 cents per gallon, 44.0 cents higher than a year ago.
-The average price in California increased even more, jumping up by 7.7 cents to reach 368.5 cents per gallon, 43.3 cents above the price last year.
+Reversing the drop of last week, the U.S. average retail price for regular gasoline rose by 3.1 cents to reach a new all-time high of 329.0 cents per gallon, surpassing the previous high set two weeks earlier.
+Prices on a regional basis increased throughout the country.
+The average price on the East Coast went up by 1.5 cents to 325.6 cents per gallon, 58.5 cents higher than the price last year.
+The price in the Midwest increased the most of any region, going up by 5.7 cents to 324.9 cents per gallon, an increase of 63.5 cents from a year ago but still 7.7 cents below the all-time high price for the region that occurred in May of 2007.
+The average price in the Gulf Coast region increased 4 cents to 320.6 cents per gallon, 64.1 cents above the price a year ago.
+The average price in the Rocky Mountains increased by 3.4 cents to 323.2 cents per gallon, 61.3 cents higher than last year.
+Once again, the average price on the West Coast was the highest of any region in the country.
+The average price moved up by 0.6 cent, which was the smallest increase of any region.
+The average price increased to 352.3 cents per gallon, 42.7 cents higher than the price a year ago.
+The average price in California also went up by 0.6 cent to reach 360.8 cents per gallon, 38.0 cents above the price last year.

-Although the U.S. average retail diesel price went down for the second week in a row, the amount of the drop was less than for the previous week, 0.9 cent compared to a drop of 2.5 cents the week before.
-The price of 395.5 cents per gallon was 111.5 cents higher than the price at the same time last year.
-On a regional basis, the average price for the East Coast went down 0.9 cent to 400.5 cents per gallon, 119.2 cents per gallon higher than the price a year ago.
-In the Midwest, the price dropped by 1.2 cents to 391.7 cents per gallon, 108.2 cents higher than a year ago.
-The price in the Gulf Coast went down 1.3 cents to 389.4 cents per gallon, remaining the lowest price of any region.
-Prices in the western regions increased slightly.
-In the Rocky Mountain region the price moved up by 0.2 cent to 397.4 cents per gallon, 102.3 cents over a year earlier.
-On the West Coast, the average price increased by 0.3 cent to 405.2 cents per gallon, 113.1 cents above the price last year.
-The average price in California went up by 0.6 cent, to 411.8 cents per gallon, 114.0 cents higher than the price a year ago.
+The U.S. average retail diesel price dropped for the first time since late January.
+The national average price of diesel fuel fell by 2.5 cents to 396.4 cents per gallon, 117.4 cents above the price last year.
+On a regional basis, prices decreased throughout the country with the exception of the Rocky Mountains.
+On the East Coast, the average price slipped by 3.1 cents to 401.4 cents per gallon, 125.0 cents per gallon higher than the price a year ago.
+In the Midwest, the price dropped by 3.5 cents, the largest decline of any region.
+The price of 392.9 cents per gallon was 114.9 cents higher than a year ago.
+The price in the Gulf Coast went down 2.1 cents to 390.7 cents per gallon, and remained the lowest price of any region.
+The Rocky Mountain region was the only region where the price increased.
+The price moved up by 1.9 cents to a new all-time high of 397.2 cents per gallon.
+On the West Coast, the average price fell by 0.7 cent, the smallest drop of any region.
+The average price in the region of 404.9 cents per gallon was 116.4 cents above the price last year.
+The average price in California also dropped by 0.7 cent, falling to 411.2 cents per gallon, 117.3 cents above the price a year ago.